 Peace Pole Origins In Japan they have a tradition of putting text on vertical posts to commemorate anything from a traffic accident to a high school graduation.
 In Japan in 1955 when Masahisa Goi wanted to make a public statement about peace, that was the tradition he followed when he wrote "May peace prevail on earth" in Japanese.
 Someone saw it and wanted one.
 Someone saw that one and wanted one.
 Now there are 200,000 of them around the world and PeacePoles have been planted on sites that include the tomb of Confucius in China, the pyramids of Giza, and the magnetic North Pole in Canada.

-American historical context In the United States there also is precedent for erecting a pole to make a statement, the "Liberty Poles" (click on Liberty Poles in FAQ Categories at right) of the Post-Revolutionary War Period that were erected in large numbers to protest a new tax instituted by the newly formed Federal Government.
+American historical context In the United States there also is precedent for erecting a pole to make a statement, the "Liberty Poles" (scroll down to Liberty Poles below) of the Post-Revolutionary War Period that were erected in large numbers to protest a new tax instituted by the newly formed Federal Government.
 This was people independently erecting posts to make a collective statement and is considered to be the first test of whether the newly formed United States Federal Government could survive.

 World History The following information is based on information submitted by David Crockett Williams, Jr., UN 50th Global Peace Walk Coordinator and Global Peace Movement Organizer.